frangucc/thenodechronbook/README.md

 ---

 > **NOTE TO ARTIST** The next set of pages and panels are loosley formatted - we may need an extra page or two or we may be able to combine some of these panels.
-Be sure to review and provide feedback before jumping into blueline this section.
+Be sure to review and provide feedback before jumping into doing the bluelines for this section.

 ---